 Dahmer, which I previously reviewed, is a free movie on Youtube this month!
 I suggest that anyone who is interested in serial killers and looking for a good Halloween flick should go check it out!

-phoenixmelody asked: Yep!
+phoenixmelody said: Yep!
 It's Argentinian and its lovely.
 Not sure if you guys have netflix but it's on instant right now.

 I don’t, but I really wish I did right now >< Thanks for the suggestion though!
 I’ll keep my eyes peeled for it (:

-phoenixmelody asked: Plan B. I just watched it.
+phoenixmelody said: Plan B. I just watched it.
 It's very simple but wonderful.

 Is it an Argentinian film?
 I think I found it on imdb…